teamniteo/handbook/how-we-work.md

 ## Communication

 Instant messaging is done through Slack on different channels (operations, support, development etc.).
-We have daily standups at 9AM UTC on Zoom.us when everyone has a minute or two to say what they’re working on and if they need any help.
+We have daily standups at 9AM UTC on Zoom where everyone has a minute or two to say what they’re working on and if they need any help.

 Once a week, senior team members have [“catchups” (better known as 1-on-1)](https://github.com/niteoweb/handbook/blob/master/catchup-meetings.md) with everyone on the team to keep themselves in the loop.

 About once or twice a year we fly the whole team somewhere nice and we’ll have an “IRL” (in-real-life) meetup.
 Here we discuss company status, projects and the future in a group setting.
 IRLs normally happen in January and in July, perfect timing to review the (half-)year.
 Every Nitean is encouraged to attend in person, but we provide remote access as well.
-It's OK to remotely attend an IRL every now and then, but generally we are all expected to be there in person.
+It's OK to remotely attend an IRL every now and then, but generally we expect everyone to be there in person.

-Then there are ad-hoc in-person meetups that happen about once or twice a month, as needed.
+In addition there are ad-hoc in-person meetups that happen about once or twice a month, as needed.
 Some of us might get together to watch a talk at a local conference or we go to lunch together to discuss project work.

 ## Project and Company Management

 We work in 2-week Scrum Sprints described in detail in [Work Process](https://github.com/niteoweb/handbook/blob/master/work-process.md).

 Project and task management is currently done with [GitHub](https://github.com/) and [ZenHub](https://www.zenhub.com/).
 Support handles tickets through [GrooveHQ](https://www.groovehq.com).
-We also have an internal document system (intranet) we call “intra”, running on [Plone](https://plone.org/), where all our company processes and documents are stored.
+We also have an internal document system (intranet) we call “Intra”, running on [Plone](https://plone.org/), where all our company processes and documents are stored.

 We track cash flow with [Xero](https://www.xero.com/).
 Finance reports are published to intranet on a monthly basis and are viewable to all full-time team members.